 1. Pay Rate

 The most major disparity between regular and double-time overtime is the pay scale.
-An extra payment is high at 1.5 times the employee’s regular wage since overtime is usually 1.5 times an employee’s regular rate of pay, whereas a double time is the employee’s regular hourly rate paid twice.
+An extra payment is high at 1.5 times the employee’s regular wage since overtime is usually 1.5 times an employee’s regular rate of pay, whereas double time is the employee’s regular hourly rate paid twice.

 2. Applicability